survivejs/webpack-book/manuscript/appendices/06_troubleshooting.md

 Sometimes it's fastest to drop the error to a search engine and gain an answer that way.
 Other than that this is a good debugging order.
 If your setup worked in the past, you could also consider using commands like [git bisect](https://git-scm.com/docs/git-bisect) to figure out what has changed between the known working state and the current broken one.

-You learn about the most common errors next and learn how to deal with them.
+You'll learn about the most common errors next and how to deal with them.

 ## ERROR in Entry module not found